Review and road test of the Maserati Levante

 Cost of Ownership

-We can see the Levante introducing a whole new raft of buyers to the Maserati brand.
+We can see the Levante continuing to introduce a whole new raft of buyers to the Maserati brand.
 Yes, a car like this will enrage the brand's purists, but they won't keep the company afloat.
 As Porsche proved with the Cayenne, a successful luxury SUV can do exactly that - and provide the funds for future Maserati models more in keeping with what we expect from the marque.

-In the meantime, if you're in the market for a large luxury SUV and want something deliciously different, put one of these on your wishlist.
+In the meantime, if you're in the market for a large petrol luxury SUV and want something deliciously different, put one of these on your wishlist.
 You'll enjoy it.

 Maserati Levante review by Jonathan Crouch